-\$FFA YOUTH LIVESTOCK SALE \$FFA
+⇔FFA YOUTH LIVESTOCK SALE ⇔FFA

 Animals will sell in the following order: Grand champion, Reserve grand champion, Breed champion, Blue ribbon animals, Red ribbon animals and White ribbon animals with no premium cap at any level.
+Species order will rotate on a yearly basis.
+There will be a Pre-Sale Event (This will be a time for sale buyers to met and talk to 4-Hers about their projects) starting at 4:30pm with the sale starting at 5:00pm.